marcopennekamp/lore/spec/structs-traits-entities.md

-# Structs, Components and Traits
+# Structs, Traits, and Entities

 **Structs, components and traits** are the mechanisms with which complex data types can be built in Lore.
 These three concepts can be roughly differentiated as such:

-- **Structs** are data type definitions that can stand on their own or back a trait.
+- **Structs** are data type definitions that can stand on their own, possibly implementing some number of traits.
 A struct is always a subtype of all the traits that it implements and also carries this information at run-time.
-However, unless a trait is attached at run-time (which will be possible under certain circumstances), the traits that are attached to the instance of a struct are mostly determined at compile-time.
+However, unless a trait is attached at run-time (which will be possible under certain circumstances), the traits that are attached to the instance of a struct are determined at compile-time.
-- **Components** are special, immutable struct properties.
-They are seen as an integral part of the data structure they are owned by.
-The type of an **entity** (a trait or struct that owns at least one component) is partly determined by the actual value of the component, which is also replicated at run-time.
-As such, as opposed to traits which are (mostly) determined at compile-time, the component portion of an entity's type is determined at compile-time.
-This has profound implications in the context of multiple dispatch.
 - **Traits** are abstractions of structure and behavior.
 They are Lore's solution to the questions of data type abstraction, inheritance, and interfaces.
 Traits cannot be instantiated directly: they have to be backed by a struct.
+- **Entities** are traits or structs that contain at least one component. **Components** are immutable properties that represent a *part* of an entity.
+Any entity can be viewed in part as one or multiple of its components.
+An entity with two components `A` and `B` can be viewed as the type `+A`, `+B`, or `+A & +B`.
+We could then write a function over `+A & +B`, take advantage of the fact that both components are part of the entity, and implement some sort of behavior concerning this exact structure.
+The type of an entity is ultimately determined at run-time from the actual types of its components.
+This has profound implications in the context of multiple dispatch.